 I genuinely want the designers and developers to do well (they’ve raised over $200,000 in support, congrats!).

 However, for actual drummers, the product is most likely not right for learning the drums.
 Hobbyists and kids can benefit far more and will have a much better time using PocketDrum.

-If interested, check out the Aeroband PocketDrum Indigogo campaign!
+If interested, check out Aeroband PocketDrum at Amazon!